oracle-livelabs/oml/oml-restapi-services/omls-data-bias/omls-data-bias.md

 * For `GENDER`, reweighing matrix is computed.
 Reweighing is a method to mitigate data bias.
 Reweighing reduces the data bias by assigning greater weights to instances in the disadvantaged groups and with positive labels.
 Essentially, the classifier pays more attention to the instances with greater weights, and prioritize their correct classification.
 The goal is to ensure that the classifier does not favor the advantaged groups or allow existing biases against disadvantage groups.
 Here's how you can apply the reweighing matrix:

 Some machine learning packages accept row or sample weights as a training parameter for certain models.
 For example, in the Oracle `DBMS_DATA_MINING` package, you can set the `ODMS_ROW_WEIGHT_COLUMN_NAME` in Global Settings while training a generalized linear model (GLM).
 For Classification algorithms that cannot incorporate row weights in the training process, the weighing matrices can serve as guidance for resampling the data.

+This completes the task of creating a data bias detection job, and viewing the data bias detection details.

+You may now **proceed to the next lab.**

 ## Learn More

 * [REST API for Oracle Machine Learning Services](https://docs.oracle.com/en/database/oracle/machine-learning/omlss/omlss/index.html)